Eat your greens is for those who have no desire to go needlessly blind when they get older.

 cones of the eye; a deficiency is one of the major causes of eye diseases related to aging.

-I could write pages on why dark leafy green vegetables are called functional foods; they promote health and prevent disease, and there is masses of scientific evidence confirming it.
+I could write pages on why dark leafy green vegetables are called functional foods; they promote well-being and prevent disease, and there is masses of scientific evidence confirming it.
 We, and our children, need to eat them daily, whether we enjoy them or not.

 Eat your greens daily, preferably some raw with a little fat to increase the absorption of the carotenoids, and some lightly steamed.
 Read more about lutein macular degeneration.
 Millions of needlessly blind people should bring some disquiet.